- 1What Are the Types of Adjustment Disorders?

 Introduction:

-Certain least expected events in life could be stressful, right?
-Our body goes through a wave of emotional outbursts as a response and tries to cope.
-These emotions last for a certain period, and we tend to overcome them or adapt to the change.
-With adjustment disorder, it gets difficult for the person to get over such happenings; as this condition comes with few depression symptoms, it is also named situational depression.
+Certain least-expected events in life could be stressful.
+The human body goes through a wave of emotional outbursts as a response and tries to cope.
+These emotions last for a certain period, and people tend to overcome or adapt to the change.
+With adjustment disorder, it gets difficult for the person to get over such happenings; as this condition comes with a few depression symptoms, it is also named situational depression.

 The following are the six types of adjustment disorder;